jKazari/mathematics-laboratories-5.3/README.md

-# mathematics-laboratories-5.3
+# Statistics class laboratories
-Repository of solutions for my Biophysics class on the 5th semester of studying Mathematics at Gdańsk University of Technology
+Repository of solutions to my **Biophysics** laboratories on the **5th semester** of studying Mathematics at Gdańsk University of Technology

+## The laboratory outline
+1.
+2.
+3.
+4.
+5.
+6.
+7.
+8.